3D Programming in Java (Revision 2)

 Special Course Features

-The course work in COMP 382 requires students to have a Java 5 compiler with Java 3D API libraries and virtual machine installed on their computers.
+The coursework in COMP 382 requires students to have a Java 7 (or later version) compiler with Java 3D API libraries and virtual machine installed on their computers.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.